Knight Rusty

 A World Made of Scrap

-It was at the end of 1987 that I started coming up with a new story about a dragon.
+1986 I started coming up with a new story about a dragon.
 This time, there had to be a knight in the story as well, because knights always want to have a dragon or two to fight, to rob them of their treasure, or at least be able to free a damsel in distress.
 That sounded like conflict, but when two characters quarrel, the author rejoices, because he can really make something out of it.
 Now, knights are usually strong, brave, clever, humble, and noble; in short, perfect.

 But, because I thought perfect knights were boring, I came up with somebody who was different: Not strong, but weak.
 Not brave, but afraid.
 Not clever, but simple.
 Not humble, but loud-mouthed.
 Not noble, but, well – rusty.
 And that was to be his name: Knight Rusty.
 His counterpart would be a beautiful, strong and clever Castle Maiden who swept through the castle like a whirlwind.
 I named the fire-breathing dragon after a piece of coal, Koke, which left me with the very easy task of drawing a castle out of iron and placing it in a world made of scrap metal.